-Zonal-mean 2CH4+H2O (ppmv) UARS annual-mean climate
+Zonal-mean 2CH4+H2O (ppmv)

 Figure 9.1 Annual-mean distribution of the sum of twice the volume mixing ratio of methane and of the mixing ratio of water vapour (ppmv) as a function of pressure and potential vorticity (expressed as equivalent latitude), derived from UARS (HALOE, supplemented by CLAES and MLS) data analysed by Randel et al. (1998).
 The contour interval is 0.1 ppmv, and shading denotes the range 6.6-6.9 ppmv.